-We have a behavior that many cat owners loathe.
+We have behavior that many cat owners loathe.
 Cats proudly display kills, leaving dead mice or birds on an owner’s pillow or kitchen floor.
-This can be upsetting for an owner, who needs to dispose of the corpse.
+This can be upsetting for an owner who needs to dispose of the corpse.

 It is important to note that your cat does not consider this bad behavior.
 Your cat is presenting you with a gift.
 This presentation could have several meanings:

-- Pride – it wants to impress you by showing what a skilled hunter it is
+- Pride – it wants to show what a skilled hunter it is

 - Food – you feed your cat, and now it is returning the favor